anyesu/readme/README.md

 </p>

 <p align="center">
-  <b>Automatically generate a beautiful best-practice README file based on the contents of your repository</b></br>
+  <b>Automatically generate a beautiful best-practice README file based on the contents of your repository</b><br />
   <sub>Use this readme generator to easily generate beautiful readme's like this one!
 Simply extend your <code>package.json</code> and create a readme blueprint.
 On GitHub, the README file is like the landing page of your website because it is the first thing visitors see.
-You want to make a good first impression.<sub>
+You want to make a good first impression.</sub>
 </p>

 <br />

 <p align="center">
   <img src="https://raw.githubusercontent.com/anyesu/readme/master/assets/demo.gif" alt="Demo" width="800" />